Connect to PostgreSQL

 You can access PostgreSQL from anywhere – on campus, on a laptop, or at home – using this link:

-When you go to the webpage you will be prompted for your username and password.
-The username will always be your MCECS username, and the password will be provided to you when you activate your account.
-You cannot change your password using a button or link on the web site; you will need to use an SQL statement
+Once you get through to the webpage, you will be prompted for your database username and password.
+The username will always be your MCECS username, and the password will be provided to you when you activate your database account.
+(This is not the same as your regular MCECS account credentials that you use to login to MCECS computers.
+Your database account is maintained separately.)
+You cannot change your password using a button or link on the web site; you will need to use an SQL statement.

 Access PostgreSQL using the Unix/Linux command line